Cleaning and Prep

 After you final clean the concrete, it is time to tape off and cover the bottom of all walls, doors, and anything else that might possibly get stain on it.
 Protect vegetation as well.

 Tip.
 We recommend using plastic and tape that can be bought on a roll with the tape allready attached to the plastic.
-The plastic is folded up to about 4" but expands to about 2' once applied.
-Quick and Easy.
+The plastic is folded up to about 4".
+Once you tape along the bottom edge, the plastic unfolds to about 2' tall, which can then be secured with randomn strips of painters tape.